 As a kid I do vividly remember thinking how wonderful it would be to hand paint the cells and characters in Disney films; given that paint has been replaced by pixels, I think I’ve found a way to satisfy that dream in my own unique way.

 Painting has been my first love for as long as I can remember.
 I started using oils from around the age of 8 years old.
 I've always been interested in realism, and occasionally will be drawn to portraiture, some of my latest work now combines both the still life subjects and portraits; the 'Wilderness Of Kitsch' series allows me to create a miniature world where figures sit amongst the kitsch memorabilia I've acquired over the years.
 I discovered photorealism as an artistic movement while at university, and was captivated by the US photorealists Ralph Goings, Chuck Close, and Audrey Flack.
-Here I was also introduced to the work of the German painter Gerhard Richter, who’s use and mastery of paint has captivated me ever since.
+Here I was also introduced to the work of the German painter Gerhard Richter, who’s use and mastery of paint has inspired me ever since.
 Having also been heavily influenced by my dad’s love of photography as a child, using a photo as a starting point seemed like a natural way for me to approach painting.

 A painting however will always now begin as an idea, rather than a found photo, and the challenge is to then recreate it in my photography studio where I have a small stage area.
 Here I can manipulate everything from the composition to the light to get the most from the subject.
 At some point a photograph will just work, and I hear a little voice say ‘paint me’.
 Once printed out I use the photo as reference, scaling up by eye and sketching out in yellow acrylic.
 I then roughly produce an entire under painting in acrylic.
 This process gives me the freedom to refer to the photo less once I'm working in oils, since it is my desire to enhance the world, rather than replicate it too precisely.
 Contrasts between focus and blur have become a key element in my work.
 Blurred areas become very abstract passages, and using dry brushwork, can be the most technically challenging sections to paint.